xdoko01/pgRPG/README.md

 ### 2022-06-27 Implemented confirmation dialog as a form of script.
 After clicking on OK, custom event with custom parameters is generated and can be further processed by standard event handling logic.

+### 2022-07-01 Adjustments in ECS_MANAGER.
+Entities are not loaded before components, so entity alias can be used anywhere in the quest JSON!

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`